Ordered amorphous spin system: Matching Rules

-where $\delta(0) = 1$ and where $T$ is a tile with edge markings $T^N,T^S,T^E,T^W$.
+where $\delta(0) = 1$ and $\delta(x\ne0) = 0$ and where $T$ is a tile with edge markings $T^N,T^S,T^E,T^W$.
 The ground state of this Hamiltonian has zero energy and corresponds to a tiling in which there are no mismatches.

 We note that this system may be regarded as a generalized Potts model.
-Let $t$ be a Potts spin, taking $M$ possible values, where $M$ is the number of distinct Wang tiles (by Mozes' theorem, $M$ is finite).
+Let $t$ be a Potts spin, taking $M$ possible values, where $M$ is the number of distinct Wang tiles.
 We denote these values by $t=1\ldots M$.
-Since two nearest-neighbor tiles have an interaction energy ($+J$ or $0$), the Hamiltonian~\eqref{eq:tiling_Hamiltonian} can be written as
+Since two nearest-neighbor tiles have an interaction energy ($J$ or $0$), the Hamiltonian~\eqref{eq:tiling_Hamiltonian} can be written as

 where $Q^{NS}$ and $Q^{EW}$ are two $M\times M$ matrices whose entries are $0$ and $1$.
 In a regular Potts model each $Q$ matrix would have zeros on the diagonal and ones off the diagonal; here the matrices reflect the matching rules between pairs of tiles in their various juxtapositions.